tiangolo/dockerswarm.rocks/docs/traefik.md

 And the same way, to access the Consul web user interface at `https://consul.<your domain>`.

+## Updating

+Let's say you add a couple of new nodes to your cluster, and you want to increment the number of Consul replicas or Traefik replicas.

+You can just set the environment variables again, and re-deploy.
+Docker Swarm mode will take care of making sure the state of the system is consistent.

 ## What's next

 The next thing would be to deploy a stack (a complete web application, with backend, frontend, database, etc) using this Docker Swarm mode cluster.